dgarijo/doisr-shacl-example/README.md

 ```
 pyshacl -s shapes/shapes_example.ttl data/json_ld/data_not_ok.jsonld -df json-ld
 ```
 will run an example where the shapes do not comply.
-Try to fix it